ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

     :width: 600

-    **RLModule overview**: (*left*) A plain :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` contains the neural network used for computations
+    **RLModule overview**: (*left*) A plain :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` contains the neural network RLlib uses for computations,
     (for example, a policy network written in `PyTorch <pytorch.org>`__) and exposes the three forward methods:
     :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.forward_exploration` (sample collection),
     :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.forward_inference` (production/deployment), and
     :py:meth:`~ray.rllib.core.rl_module.rl_module.RLModule.forward_train` (preparing loss computations when training).
     (*right*) A :py:class:`~ray.rllib.core.rl_module.multi_rl_module.MultiRLModule` may contain one
-    or more sub-RLModules, each identified by a `ModuleID`, allowing you to implement arbitrarily complex multi-network and/or multi-agent architectures and algorithms.
+    or more sub-RLModules, each identified by a `ModuleID`, allowing you to implement arbitrarily complex multi-network or multi-agent architectures and algorithms.

 Enabling the RLModule API in the AlgorithmConfig
 ------------------------------------------------

-RLModules are used exclusively in the :ref:`new API stack <rllib-new-api-stack-guide>`, which is activated by default in RLlib.
+In the :ref:`new API stack <rllib-new-api-stack-guide>`, activated by default, RLlib exclusively uses RLModules.

-In case you are working with a legacy config or would like to migrate your ``ModelV2`` and/or ``Policy`` classes to the new API stack, see the :ref:`new API stack migration guide <rllib-new-api-stack-migration-guide>` for more information.
+If you're working with a legacy config or want to migrate ``ModelV2`` or ``Policy`` classes to the new API stack, see the :ref:`new API stack migration guide <rllib-new-api-stack-migration-guide>` for more information.

-If you have a config that's still set to the old API stack, use the :py:meth:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig.api_stack` method to switch:
+If your config is set to the old API stack, use the :py:meth:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig.api_stack` method to switch:

 .. testcode::